-A copy of our 2017 Parent Information Booklet can be found at the bottom of this page.
+A copy of our 2021 Parent Information Booklet can be found at the bottom of this page.

-At Tokomaru School we: – use kind hands – use positive and encouraging language – treat others with respect – respect property – be safe and allow everyone around us to be safe.
-All classrooms will have on display a copy of the school Code of Conduct as well as their own class rules or treaty.
+BEHAVIOUR At Tokomaru School, we: – use kind hands – use positive and encouraging language – treat others with respect – respect property – be safe and allow everyone around us to be safe.
+All classrooms will have on display a copy of the school Code of Conduct, as well as their own class rules or treaty.
 Consequences for not following the Code of Conduct will, where possible, match the behaviour ie; disrespecting property may result in picking up rubbish; damage to school property may result in a request for remuneration.
-In making this decision, staff will take into account the seriousness of the actions and the age / maturity of the child.
+In making this decision, staff will take into account the seriousness of the actions, and the age / maturity of the child.

-The school bell times are as follows:
+BELL TIMES The school bell times are as follows:

 8.55am Warning bell